coder/code-server/doc/install.md

 Our official image supports `amd64` and `arm64`.

-For `arm32` support there is a highly popular community maintained alternative:
+For `arm32` support there is a popular community maintained alternative:

 https://hub.docker.com/r/linuxserver/code-server